$schemamarkup = get_post_meta(get_the_ID(), 'schemamarkup', true); if(!empty($schemamarkup)) { echo $schemamarkup; }

 September 6, 2018 | By the+gnu+linux+evangelist.

-GNU/Linux Elementary OS Nfs File Sharing – QuickStart Guide
+GNU/Linux Elementary OS Nfs File Sharing – Step by step Guide

-Hi!
-The Tutorial shows you Step-by-Step How to Setup Nfs File Share in Elementary OS LTS GNU/Linux Desktop.
+How to Setup Nfs File Share on Elementary OS LTS GNU/Linux desktop – Step by step Tutorial.

 Network File System (NFS) is a distributed File System Protocol originally developed by Sun Microsystems (Sun) in 1984, allowing a user on a Client Computer to access files over a computer Network much like local Storage is accessed.